tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/force-close-handles.md

 ---

 # Force Close Handles
 The `Force Close Handles` operation closes a handle or handles opened on a directory or a file at the service.
-It supports closing a single handle specified by handle ID on a file or directory or closing all handles opened on that resource.
+It supports closing a single handle specified by handle ID on a file or directory.
+It also supports closing all handles opened on that resource.
 It optionally supports recursively closing handles on subresources when the resource is a directory.

 This API is intended to be used alongside [List Handles](List-Handles.md) to force close handles that block operations, such as renaming a directory.
-These handles may have leaked or been lost track of by SMB clients.
-The API has client-side impact on the handle being closed, including user visible errors due to failed attempts to read or write files.
-This API is not intended for use as a replacement or alternative for SMB close.
+SMB clients might have leaked or lost track of these handles.
+The API has client-side impact on the handle that's being closed, including user-visible errors due to failed attempts to read or write files.
+This API is not intended for use as a replacement or alternative for closing an SMB session.

 This API is available beginning in version 2018-11-09.